Configure features after an upgrade

 TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

-After a TFS upgrade, you'll want to use the new features that were installed.
-Some of these features might require updates to your team project.
+After upgrading your Team Foundation Server (TFS), you'll want to use the new features that were installed.
+Some of these features might require updates to your project.
 The Configure Features wizard is the easiest way to make this happen.

 If you're upgrading from TFS 2010 or an earlier version, review the steps outlined in When upgrading from TFS 2008 or TFS 2010.